Maria Soccor: Biography

 In addition to acting, Soccor began directing and producing documentaries in 2009.
 In 2016, she directed Lords of BSV, which won 13 awards across the world, including Best Director of a Feature Documentary at the Madrid International Film Festival.
-In 2018, she wrote, directed, and acted in Kicks, which was a Cannes Film Festival entry.
-She is currently in production on Tillie, Freestyle Music: The Legacy, and Sybil in Her Own Words.
+In 2018, she wrote, directed, and acted in Kicks, which was a Cannes Film Festival entry and won her Best Short Film Director at the Hell's Kitchen NYC Festival.

+She is currently in production on Tillie, Freestyle Music: The Legacy, and Sybil in Her Own Words under her production company Maria Soccor Productions.

 In 2015, Soccor created a comic series called SPEAR, illustrated by artist Rolo Ledesma.
 It launched in October that year at New York Comic Con.

 She is a member of the Film Fatales, Alliance of Women Directors, and New York Women in Film & Television organizations.